Choose Your Pathway in Medical Assisting

 These are just a few key medical assistant skills that will help you excel in medical assisting and beyond to many other career opportunities in healthcare.

-According to 2020 data from the Bureau of Labor Statistics (BLS), medical assistants earn an average salary of $36,390 per year ($17.75 per hour).* As you earn more experience and gain more skills, your earning opportunity will improve.
+According to the Bureau of Labor Statistics (BLS), medical assistants earn an average salary of $40,700 per year ($19.57 per hour).* As you earn more experience and gain more skills, your earning opportunity will improve.

-The BLS also projects growing demand for medical assistants in coming years, predicting a 19% change in employment from 2019-2029.
+The BLS also projects growing demand for medical assistants in coming years, predicting an 14% increase in employment from 2022-2032.
 It’s a good time to get your foot in the door and work towards your new career.

 Students in the online program will take the RMA exam during their review course – which is a requirement to pass.
 Herzing will pay for the exam once.